-The BEST Literacy is a print-based, combined test of reading and writing skills in authentic situations specifically geared to adult English language learners.
-Reading tasks include basic life skills, such as reading dates on a calendar, labels on food and clothing, bulletin announcements, and newspaper want ads.
+The BEST Literacy is a print-based test of both reading and writing skills in authentic situations specifically geared to adult ELLs.
+Reading tasks include basic life skills, such as reading dates on a calendar, labels on food and clothing, bulletin announcements, and online employment ads.
 Writing tasks include addressing an envelope, writing a rent check, filling out a personal background form, and writing personal notes.